zeeshank1/devops-commands-cheatsheet/README.md

 Commonly used Windows CMD commands for file manipulation, system control, and more.

 ## ☁️ Azure CLI
-Essential Azure CLI commands for managing Azure resources, deployments, and services.
+Essential Azure CLI commands for managing Azure resources, deployments, services.

 ## 🗂️ Git
 Key Git commands for version control, branching, and collaboration.